When you constantly feel tired all the time, it’s easy to say “I’ve got chronic fatigue” but that’s probably not the case.

 The Viral Link

-Multiple viral agents have been linked to CFS, including Borna disease virus, parvovirus B19, glandular fever, Enterovirus, human herpes viruses 4, 6, and 7, infectious mononucleosis, Nipah virus encephalitis, and Q fever.
+Multiple viral agents have been linked to CFS, including the Borna disease virus, parvovirus B19, glandular fever, Enterovirus, human herpes viruses 4, 6, and 7, infectious mononucleosis, Nipah virus encephalitis, and Q fever.

 The Hormonal Link